Field Camp

 Ground Travel – Miami University Vans

-More information will be provided later, but there likely will be room for approximately 14-20 passengers from Miami and other institutions, at least 6 of whom must be approved as Miami University van drivers (having completed the on-line university safety program), with two slots taken by instructors.
+More information will be provided later, but there likely will be room for approximately 14-20 passengers, at least 8 of whom must be approved as Miami University drivers (having completed the on-line university safety program), with two slots taken by instructors.
 If you want a spot in the University vans, please contact Dr. Currie as soon as possible.

 Air Travel

-Your arrival point is the Jackson, WY airport.
-Participants planning to fly should arrange a flight as soon as possible to ensure direct connections and to obtain the best possible fares.
+Arrivals: Your arrival point in Montana is the Bozeman International Airport (BOZ).
+Participants planning to fly should arrange a flight as soon as possible (after verifying dates with Dr. Currie) to ensure direct connections and to obtain the best possible fares.
 Please pack as if you are going backpacking, luggage space will be limited!
-You must arrive at the airport no later than 3:00 PM Wednesday, June 7.
+You must arrive at the airport no later than 1:00 PM Sunday June 22.
+We will make a pick-up at the airport at about 1 PM.
+Again, if you are flying, you must arrive in Bozeman prior to 1 PM on Tuesday June 22!
+If you cannot make it to Montana by that time, you will have to fly in earlier.

 Date |